Documentation Index

 | Context Awareness | Whether the agent leveraged available customer history and avoided requesting information already on record. |

-| Recovery From Errors | Whether the agent acknowledged and corrected errors promptly, maintaining customer confidence. |
+| Recovery From Errors | Whether the agent acknowledged and corrected errors promptly, maintaining customer confidence throughout. |

-| Intent Recognition | Whether the customer’s intent was correctly identified on the first attempt without unnecessary rerouting. |
+| Intent Recognition | Whether the customer’s intent was correctly identified on the first attempt without unnecessary rerouting or clarification. |

 | Greeting Accuracy | Whether the call opening included all required elements: brand identification, agent identification, professional tone, and offer of assistance. |